-I have had the benefit of reading in draft the judgment of Kanyeihamba, J.S.C.
-I agree with his conclusions and the reasons.
-The appeal should be dismissed.
-I also agree with the orders proposed by him.
+I have had the advantage of reading the draft of the leading judgment prepared by Kanyeihamba, J.S.C.
+I agree with the reasons he gave for the conclusion he reached.
+I have nothing useful to add.

-L.E.Mukasa-Kikonyogo
+L.E.M.
+Mukasa-Kikonyogo